Galser/kitchen-ec2/README.md

        Finished destroying <default-ubuntu-1604> (0m21.22s).
        Finished testing <default-ubuntu-1604> (0m56.22s).
     ```

 This concludes the instructions block, thank you.

-Once more - reminder - you could probably have now new AMIs and corresponding screenshots in Amazon AWS, please do not forget to clean them once they are not needed anymore, to avoid unnecessary charges on your account.
+Once more - reminder - you could probably have now new AMIs and corresponding snapshots in Amazon AWS, **please do not forget to clean them once they are not needed anymore, to avoid unnecessary charges on your account**.

 # How to install KitchenCI